 3. Appearances can be deceptive

-At first glance, a brake rotor with economy quality may appear similar to an Original Equipment product, but who can guarantee that the two will still be aesthetically indistinguishable a few months down the line?
+At first glance, a brake disc with economy quality may appear similar to an Original Equipment product, but who can guarantee that the two will still be aesthetically indistinguishable a few months down the line?
 There is no guarantee that the effect of a coat of paint will last once it is fitted on a car.

 4. Safety lies in numbers